 - A lot of people make a huge mistake and turn off points for Upvotes and for getting Comments on Pins because they are worried about a "popularity contest."
 But those points actually give an incentive to come to Yellowdig to post early and to post high-quality posts.
 These things start and sustain a vibrant discussion.

 2) Use points and grade passback to the LMS, and don't grade student posts.

 - When you grade them, students cater their posts to what you want, not what the other students will read and talk about.
 Instead, spend your normal grading time discussing course content with students and adding to what they learn as part of the discussion.

 3) Do not try to use weekly assignments that make conversations focus on a single course topic.

 - Allowing conversations to cover all of the class topics and to continue from week-to-week allows active conversations to keep going as long as they are interesting and to change organically over time... which is what real conversations do!

 - You need students to read the posted content to have a discussion about it, so prompts need to produce interesting content to read and discuss.
-It might sound counter-intuitive, but to promote a real discussion it is more important that students read Pins and Comments than create them.
+It might sound counter-intuitive, but to promote a real discussion, it is more important that students read Pins and Comments than create Pins and Comments.
 They'll want to post after they read interesting, thought-provoking things.

 5) Definitely set a weekly point max to get people into the discussion on a more regular basis.